Fefe9696/PQ_Surfaces_with_fixed_Ksquare_chi/README.md

 A [Magma](http://magma.maths.usyd.edu.au/magma/) program which gives in input a pair of natural integers Ksquare and chi and returns all regular surfaces S of general type with Ksquare(S)=Ksquare and chi(S)=chi, which are Product-Quotient surfaces.

-The algorithm is explained in Section 2.1 of
+The algorithm is explained in Subsection 2.1 of

-F. Fallucca, On the classification of regular product-quotient surfaces with low genus and applications, (2024)
+F. Fallucca, On the classification of product-quotient surfaces with q=0, pg=3 and and their canonical map, (2024)

 An extended version how the program works is also explained in Section 4.8 of